 - Since Project approval, Multicom has purchased four residential houses in Julia Creek and rents a further three houses.
 They have also purchased a residential lot from McKinlay Shire Council from a sub-division completed in 2021 - Council has lost several employees to the Saint Elmo Project, which they were anticipating.
-Three of these employees owned existing properties in Julia Creek, resulting in Council having to find additional employee accommodation to attract replacement staff.
-Council currently requires an additional ten accommodation units, but can currently only access funding to develop four - Council has 40 hectares of freehold land to the west of the existing township that is available for subdivision.
+These employees owned existing properties in Julia Creek, resulting in Council having to find additional employee accommodation to attract replacement staff.
+Council currently requires an additional ten accommodation units, but can currently only access funding to develop four

+- Council has 40 hectares of freehold land to the west of the existing township that is available for subdivision.
 It is estimated that the CopperString 2032 Project will require approximately half of this land for its workforce accommodation; however, the balance of this land has potential for hundreds of blocks of residential land.
 Council does not have the funds to plan and develop this land and is currently looking at strategies to address this.
-Multicom will continue to participate in discussions with Council about long-term housing developments - There has been a loss in available short-term accommodation since the Project's inception.
+Multicom will continue to participate in discussions with Council about long-term housing developments.
+A common understanding of our documented approach and presented at community forums exists between Multicom Resources and the McKinlay Shire Council.
+This agreed understanding has been reached and will continue to be developed as Julia Creek develops rather than continue to have a restrictive MOU in place.
+We have agreement to hold monthly meetings with the Council, which have been arranged - There has been a loss in available short-term accommodation since the Project's inception.
 The major motel in Julia Creek was purchased by a construction company for its own use and the Top Pub has closed due to structural issues.
 One accommodation provider has been able to offset this loss to some extent by developing additional dongers and another has Council approval to develop an additional ten units.
 Short-term accommodation demand from contractors has increased as other projects develop in the region - Multicom has revised its Workforce Housing and Accommodation Strategy.
 The planned development of a Workforce Accommodation Village (WAV) is no longer preferred as a primary accommodation strategy.
-Multicom's revised approach to workforce accommodation includes: - Housing currently owned /rented by Multicom - New house builds by Multicom - Self-provided accommodation (workers relocate to Julia Creek / surrounding areas) - House purchases /new builds within Julia Creek and surrounds - Rentals within the Juia Creek township and surrounding areas - Use of medium term accommodation available in Julia Creek
+Multicom's revised approach to workforce accommodation includes: - Housing currently owned /rented by Multicom - New house builds by Multicom - Self-provided accommodation (workers relocate to Julia Creek / surrounding areas) - House purchases /new builds within Julia Creek and surrounds - Rentals within the Juia Creek township and surrounding areas - Use of medium term accommodation available in Julia Creek - Multicom Resources is dedicated to contributing to the long-term development of the Julia Creek community.
+In response to suggestions and support from the Council and many community members, we have revised our approach to provide new residential housing and workforce accommodation.
+Multicom Resources has ensured that we do not compete with local residents in the housing market, and we will continue to respect this commitment.
+All properties purchased by Multicom Resources have had no offers from individuals seeking to live in Julia Creek.
+Moving forward, we plan to construct new accommodation for future employees and have no intention of acquiring additional properties in Julia Creek.

-Table 5 details the outcomes/results following the implementation of the housing and accommodation commitments made by Multicom in the Project SIMP for the reporting period.
+Table 5 details the outcomes/results following the implementation of the housing and accommodationcommitments made by Multicom in the Project SIMP for the reporting period.

-Table 5.
-Housing and accommodation commitments and outcomes / status
+Table 6 - Housing and accommodation commitments and outcomes / status